vekexasia/eNSPanel/docs/textupdateproto.md

 |
 ```

-- `$page`: is the page name in the Nextion display
+- `$page`: is the page name in the Nextion display.
+If the page is the same for all the components you can omit it.
 - `$componentName`: is the component name in the Nextion display
 - `$value`: is the value to be set in the text component